Radio and Telly

 The BT Vision box requires connection to the BT Home Hub, which must also be powered in order to get on demand TV content, software updates and the Electronic Programme Guide.

-The BT Vision box manufactered by Philips requires around 22 watts when on, and 21 watts in Standby.
-More on BT Vision power consumption, and power consumption in general on the How Many Watts page.
+Power consumption The BT Vision box manufactured by Philips requires around 22 watts when on, and 21 watts in Standby.

 Engineering menu Despite getting a "no" from BT's Helpdesk, we're sure there must be some kind of secret engineering menu (there's one with other boxes, such as Sky's digibox).
 There must be one... but we haven't discovered it yet.
 If you have, let us know?

-The BT Vision V-box has two USB sockets - one on the front and one at the back.
-We're not aware of any device or application that makes use of these sockets yet, and it doesn't seem possible to use USB to connect a PC or Mac to the V-box to extract recorded video from the box's drive.
-As there's no obvious use at the moment, we can only assume these are likely to have some use in the future - maybe a webcam, external keyboard or a USB memory card connector for photos.
-If you know, let us know
+USB sockets The BT Vision+ box has two USB sockets – one on the front and one at the back.
+We’re not aware of any device or application that makes use of these sockets yet, and it doesn’t seem possible to use USB to connect a PC or Mac to the BT Vision+ box to extract recorded video from the box’s drive.
+As there’s no obvious use at the moment, we can only assume these are likely to have some use in the future – maybe a webcam, external keyboard or a USB memory card connector for photos.

 If you've heard of a use for these USB sockets, or feel free to speculate in our Vision forum.
 Consider signing up to our Vision newsletter for news of service enhancements.

-The BT Vision box is made for BT by Philips
+Philips DIT9719 The original BT Vision box is made for BT by Philips

 PhilipsDIT9719Known as the Philips DIT9719 Hybrid IP Freeview Receiver and Recorder, in February 2007 this was listed for purchase at AdvancedMP3players.
 It appears that this was listed in error and has now been removed from their site.
 We've been told that the only source of supply of this box, is BT.